Apply for a road safety grant

 - road engineering, infrastructure or capital works projects, including regulatory signage

 - any activity of political, commercial or business nature

 - set-up or running costs of a commercial business

 - purchase of capital equipment including hardware or software

 - activities or events based outside the Northern Territory

 - retrospective funding for projects, functions, services that have already started or been purchased

 - activities by state or federal government agencies

 - wages/salaries including professional workforce development projects such as funding to attend training and conferences.
 Speaker fees of road safety experts can be funded.

 - events that involve gambling, unlawful activity or the consumption of alcohol.
-Road safety promotion or safe transport home initiatives at such events can be funded.
+Road safety promotion activities at such events can be funded.